Do you want to learn how to start a blog the right way?

 You can set up WordPress at the push of the button, access their incredible support and get lots of discounts on themes and plugins just for being a customer.

 They are also really competitively priced and affordable for new bloggers.
-It’s a real win-win situation.
+It’s a real win-win situation for all users.

 There aren’t many other places you can start a blog for $1.99 a month!